 It's clear, isn't it?
-Don't give them house room.
-Remember at the time, the church would have met in houses, in house churches. churches.
+Don't give him house room.
+Remember at the time the church would have met in houses and house churches.
 So don't let them into the church and give them a platform to flood the church with lies.

-[23:35] Remember, too, that John is speaking to those who reject the clear identity of Jesus Christ, of Jesus Christ as presented in the Scriptures and preached by his apostles.

-We're not here dealing with Christians who hold a different position on things like the second coming or a mode of baptism.
-No, guys like this are still brothers and are welcome.
+[21:45] Remember too that John is speaking to those who reject the clear identity of Jesus Christ as presented in the Scriptures and preached by the apostles.
+We are not here dealing with Christians who hold a different position in things like the second coming or mode of baptism.

+We can have differences about these things and still be brothers.
 John here is dealing with the question of protecting the church family from those who deny the truth of the gospel.
-Guys like Mr. Spong that we read of earlier, guys like him should never be allowed anywhere near a Christian church, according to John.

-John here is teaching that we must protect the church family just as carefully, just as lovingly and robustly as we would protect our children from danger.
+Guys like Mr. Spong that we read of earlier, guys like him should never be allowed anywhere near a Christian church according to the Apostle John.
+John here is teaching that we must protect the church family just as carefully, just as lovingly, just as robustly as we would protect our own children from danger.

-The deceivers, I am sure, would have been very polite, sincere people, very charming and very nice.
-But their teaching will cause devastating ruin to the church if we give any kind of approval or authority to them.
+The deceivers, I'm sure, were very polite and sincere people, very charming and very nice.
+They always are.
+But their teaching will cause devastating ruin to the church family if we give any kind of approval or authority to them.